 5. Make the new data series invisible.

 If everything is on schedule, the tasks before the current date are all blue (100% complete), the tasks after the current date are partially blue and partially red, or completely red.
-To simplify the analysis of the Gantt chart schedule you can add a vertical line for the current date.
-The vertical line serves as a good visual hint for the tasks ahead and behind the schedule.
+To simplify the analysis of the Gantt chart schedule, you can add a vertical line for the current date.
+The vertical line serves as an excellent visual hint for the tasks ahead and behind schedule.

 See also this tip in French: Comment créer un diagramme de Gantt avec progrès.